ci-bonfire/Sprint/myth/_docs_src/general/views.md

 # Views

 Sprint uses CodeIgniter's standard views to form the basis of its Template system.
 The documentation in here only applies when using the default `ViewThemer` engine.
-See [Custom Template Engines](template_engines.md) for more information about using other template systems with Bonfire.
+See [Custom Template Engines](template_engines.md) for more information about using other template systems with Sprint.

 ## Using the Template System
 In order to use the view and template methods in this document, your controller must extend `Myth\Controllers\ThemedController` or one of its children, like the `FrontController`.